docapostiotalliance/kafka-etl/README.md

-# Kafka etl
+# Kafka ETL

-This project aims to be able to copy kafka from a topic to another and to be able to transform the data format.
+This project aims to be make easier the copy of kafka records from a topic to another and to be able to transform the data before copying them.

 ## Configuration